kossnocorp/typesaurus/README.md

 - Functional API
 - Maximum type-safety
 - Autocomplete
-- Say good bye to `any`!
+- Say goodbye to `any`!
-- Say good bye to exceptions!
+- Say goodbye to exceptions!

 ## Installation